-Format: CONSTRUCTOR (in session s, in saga::url name,

 '''

-!
+- CONSTRUCTOR

+Purpose: create the object

+Format:

+CONSTRUCTOR

+(in session

+in saga::url name,

+ļ

 in int

 flags = Read,

 out ns_entry obj)

 Inputs:

 session handle

-s:

 initial working dir

 name:

+open mode

 flags:

-open mode

 InOuts:

+the newly created object

 Outputs: obj:

-the newly created object

-PreCond: -
+PreCond:

 PostCond: - the entry is opened.

 - 'Owner' of target is the id of the context

-use to perform the operation
+use to perform the operation, if the entry

-, if the

-entry gets created.
+gets created.

+Perms:

 Exec for parent directory.

-Perms:

 Write for parent directory if Create is set.

 Write for name if Write is set.

 Read for name if Read is set.

 Throws:

 NotImplemented

 IncorrectURL

 BadParameter

 DoesNotExist

 AlreadyExists

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

 Timeout

 NoSuccess

+!

 Notes:

 - the default flag set is 'Read'.

 - the constructor performs an open of the

 entry - all notes to the respective open

 call (on namespace_directory) apply.

 - DESTRUCTOR

 Purpose: destroy the object

 Format:

 DESTRUCTOR

 (in ns_entry

 obj)

 Inputs:

 obj:

 the object to destroy

 InOuts:

-Outputs:
+Outputs: -

-PreCond: -
+PreCond:

-PostCond: - the entry is closed.

-Perms:

-Throws:

-Notes:

-- if the instance was not closed before, the

-destructor performs a close() on the instance,

 '''